MohdSiddiq12/My-Portfolio/README.md

 - CSS
 - JavaScript
 - GitHub for version control
-- Infinity free for hosting this website
+- Hosted on GitHub pages

 ## Key Features
 Experience the following key features when exploring this portfolio site: